 Mix turmeric powder with a little water to make a thick paste and apply it to your butt acne.
 Let it dry on your skin before washing it off.
 Do keep in mind that turmeric can stain your clothes and skin a bright yellow, so it might be best to use this remedy before your shower.

 Tea tree oil, obtained from the Melaleuca alternifolia tree, has traditionally been used to heal skin infections.
 It is effective against a variety of germs including Staphylococcus aureus and Propionibacterium acnes.
 Bioactive compounds such as terpinen-4-ol, α-terpine, and α-pinene give this essential oil its antimicrobial properties.

 While tea tree oil is recommended in undiluted form for butt acne, it might be safer to mix it with a little water or aloe vera gel (which also has anti-inflammatory potential) so you don’t have any skin reactions.
-Even otherwise, carry out a patch test before you use tea tree oil as a remedy for butt acne to ensure you aren’t allergic to it.8
+Even otherwise, carry out a patch test before you use tea tree oil as a remedy for butt acne to ensure you aren’t allergic to it.9

 7. Apply Lime Juice

 Cut a lime or lemon in half and rub the juice over affected areas.
-You can also squeeze out the juice and use a cotton swab to apply it.
+You can also squeeze out the juice and use a cotton

 8. Spread Some Garlic Paste

 Garlic is another powerful herbal remedy that can help clear butt acne.
-According to an animal study, bioactive compounds such as diallyl sulfide and diallyl disulfide in garlic as well as garlic extract was effective against Staphylococcus aureus bacteria.11 Garlic’s anti-inflammatory action also comes in handy here.
+According to an animal study, bioactive compounds such as diallyl sulfide and diallyl disulfide in garlic as well as garlic extract was effective against Staphylococcus aureus bacteria.12 Garlic’s anti-inflammatory action also comes in handy here.

 Crush garlic and apply the paste to pimples to clear away the infection and ease inflammation.